West Fraser Timber Co. Ltd. research snapshot

 MoatThe moat comes from low-cost timber tenures, scale, geographic diversification, long-standing customer relationships, and sustainable forestry certifications that competitors cannot easily replicate.Medium-high

-ValuationAt $67.27 the stock trades at a premium to book value but at a price-to-sales ratio near 1.4x TTM revenue.
+ValuationAt $64.85 the stock trades at about 0.91x book value per share of $71.08 and about 0.97x TTM revenue.
 The negative EPS makes a PE comparison meaningless.
-Valuation depends entirely on cycle recovery timing.Medium
+Analyst consensus is Buy with an average price target of $84.83.
+Valuation depends on cycle recovery timing.Medium

-Risk levelKey risks are lumber and commodity price cycles, North American housing starts, Canadian and US trade policies, high operating leverage, debt covenants, currency exposure, and the possibility of further impairments.Medium-high
+Risk levelKey risks are lumber and commodity price cycles, North American housing starts, US tariffs including the new Section 338 50 percent tariffs announced July 20, 2026, high operating leverage, debt, currency exposure, and the possibility of further impairments.Medium-high

 AI confidenceHigh for reported financial data.
 Medium for price scenarios because commodity cycles, housing policy, and trade tariffs can change lumber economics quickly.High data confidence

 Investment certaintyCyclical timing is the dominant variable.
-A disciplined buyer needs both a below-normal-cycle price and evidence that lumber markets are inflecting.Medium-low
+A disciplined buyer needs both a below-normal-cycle price, which is closer now at a discount to book, and evidence that lumber markets are inflecting sustainably.Medium

 WFG AI stock forecast